randomProgrammer/ctfwriteups/CSAW2015 - Sharpturn.md

     There's only two factors.
 Don't let your calculator lie.
 </code></pre>

-Okay, so this number is corrupted - should have only two factors.
+Okay, so this number is possibly corrupted - seems like it should have only two factors.
 I wrote a python script to flip a bit in the string "270031727027", check if it was a number and had two prime factors, and print the results.
 Hopefully there's only one!

 <pre><code>